-- Surfactant leaching is common on outdoor surfaces, as well as in bathrooms, where moisture condenses on walls.
+- Condensed moisture: Surfactant leaching is common on outdoor surfaces, as well as in bathrooms, where moisture tends to bead up.

 - Rinse the surface with water or wipe with a damp cloth as soon as you notice stains.
 You may have to clean the area periodically as leaching occurs over time.